cnelson20/cx16os/docs/routines.md

 ---

 ### $9DB7: set_console_mode
-- If there is no process with a hook on VERA register or the calling process has the hook, change the CBM terminal screen mode
+- If there is no process with a hook on VERA register or the calling process has the hook, change the X16 terminal screen mode
 - See [here](https://github.com/X16Community/x16-docs/blob/master/X16%20Reference%20-%2003%20-%20Editor.md#modes) for the possible screen modes

+Arguments:
+- A -> the X16 terminal screen mode to use

 Return values:
 - A -> 0 on success, non-zero on failure to change the screen mode